Model3DBio/AF_pyDock/README.md

 When **AF-MC < 0.8**, the pipeline automatically falls back to **classical pyDock docking**, following the decision tree shown in Fig. 1 of the chapter.

----
+---#

-## 📘 Case Studies Included (optional, depending on your repo)
+## 📘 Case Studies Included

-Reproductions of the three benchmark cases analyzed in the chapter:
+Reproductions of the three benchmark cases analyzed in the chapter:#

 1. **VHH–RNase A (4POU)**
    → AF2 rank 1 fails; pyDock identifies an acceptable model.

-2. **Fab–cytochrome c (1WEJ)**
-   → AF3 rank 1 fails; pyDock identifies the correct solution.

-3. **Fab–Der p 1 allergen (5VPG)**
-   → AF3 fails entirely; classical pyDock docking provides a medium-quality model.

 ---

 ## 🛠 Requirements